lizraeli/react-personal-boilerplate/README.md

-## A boilerplate for a personal wesbite with React.
+## A Boilerplate for a Personal Wesbite with React
 Demo: [http://react-personal.netlify.com/](http://react-personal.netlify.com/)

 Technologies: